 Information about Sertindole

 Sertindole is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affects thoughts.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

-Dry mouth, Weight gain, Dizziness, Nasal congestion, Edema, Orthostatic hypotension (sudden lowering of blood pressure on standing), Decreased semen volume
+Dryness in mouth, Weight gain, Dizziness, Nasal congestion (stuffy nose), Edema (swelling), Orthostatic hypotension (sudden lowering of blood pressure on standing), Decreased semen volume

 Expert advice for Sertindole